Turning hate into unity: Our Lady of Mercy students rally in solidarity

 Mercy is conduting its own investigation and working with Brighton Police.

-“We’re going to look at video footage and we’ll cross all of our T’s and dot all of our I’s and hopefully we’ll be able to at least identify a person or person of interest that potentially put that on the wall,” says Chief David Catholdi.
+“We’re going to look at video footage and we’ll cross all of our T’s and dot all of our I’s and hopefully we’ll be able to at least identify a person or person of interest that potentially put that on the wall,” Chief David Catholdi said.

 “We recognize that there are thing that we need to do.
-There’s work to be done – for Mercy and for society to heal these wounds, build bridges between people and we have some plans for that,” says Mercy Principal Martin Kilbridge.
+There’s work to be done — for Mercy and for society to heal these wounds, build bridges between people and we have some plans for that,” Mercy Principal Martin Kilbridge said.

 Police say this all could result in criminal mischief charges and the suspect, or suspects, could face up to a year in jail if caught and convicted.